-GetResponse didn’t used to be as user-friendly as it is now.
+GetResponse didn’t use to be as user-friendly as it is now.

-They had a huge update to their user interface a few years ago, and since then the user dashboard has become much more easy to navigate.
+They had a huge update to their user interface a few years ago, and since then the user dashboard has become much easier to navigate.

 The intuitive functioning that GetResponse provides means that you will be able to save time on tasks, and actually enjoy the process of working with the dashboard.